locka99/opcua/docs/client.md

 These files are X509 (`cert.der`) and private key (`private.pem`) files respectively.
 The X509 is a certificate containing information about the client "My First Client" and the public key.
 The private key is just the private key.

-For security purposes, clients are required to trust server certificates (just as servers are required to trust clients), but for demo purposes we'll disable that setting in the client by calling `trust_server_certs(true)`.
+For security purposes, clients are required to trust server certificates (and servers are required to trust clients), but for demo purposes we've told the client to automatically trust the server by calling `trust_server_certs(true)`.
 When this setting is true, the client will automatically trust the server regardless of the key it presents.

-In production you should not disable the trust checks.
+In production you should NOT disable the trust checks.

 When we connect to a server for the first you will see some more entries added under `./pki` resembling this: